Free Survival Gear

 Valois SSD-90 Tactical Knife Belt – A web belt with a concealed knife in the buckle.
 Adjustable from 24 to 52 inches.

 Emergency Survival Blanket – Typical mylar blanket.
 Good for throwing in a bug out bag, car, boat or backpack.

 When you’re first getting started, it can be expensive to build survival kits for your family and bug out bags, cars, etc. If you buy some of this “free” survival gear you can get started with less initial investment and replace them as you purchase better gear at a later date.

-The free survival gear that we’ve listed above should take you well on your way to putting together as many survival kits as you may need for very little money.
+The free survival supplies that we’ve listed above should take you well on your way to putting together as many survival kits as you may need for very little money.
 The items aren’t military grade, but they do work and could help you out during a disaster.